WeCareData/wecaredata.github.io/docs/rcd design/components/badge.md

 Add any of the below mentioned modifier classes to change the appearance of a badge.

 {% capture example %}
-{% for color in site.data.color.color-interactive %}
+{% for color in site.data.colors.interactive %}
 <span class="badge badge-{{ color.name }}">{{ color.name | capitalize }}</span>{% endfor %}
 {% endcapture %}
 {% include partials/example.html content=example %}